gee1k/blog-source/source/upic/tutorials/tencent_cos/en/index.md

 ## 📝 Options instruction

 - `Region`: Where your oss space located, can be found in tencent cloud's control panel.
-[Example](#🧰-Achieve-region-space-name-domain)
+[Example](#🧰-Region-bucket-domain)
-- `Space Name`: The name of your oss space, can be found in tencent cloud's control panel.
-[Example](#🧰-Achieve-region-space-name-domain)
+- `Bucket`: The bucket name of your oss space, can be found in tencent cloud's control panel.
+[Example](#🧰-Region-bucket-domain)
 - `SecretId`: SecretId provided by tencent cloud.
 [Example](#🔑-Secret-SecretId、SecretKey)
 - `SecretKey`: Secret Key provided by tencent cloud.
 [Example](#🔑-Secret-SecretId、SecretKey)
 - `Domain`: You can custom your domain or use the default domain for test provided by tencent cloud, can be found in tencent cloud's control panel. `Domain must start with http:// or https://`.
-[Example](#🧰-Achieve-region-space-name-domain)
+[Example](#🧰-Region-bucket-domain)
 - `More`: By clicking setting button after `Domain`, you can custom url/folder/patterns to access picture.
   - `Suffix`: This can be used for custom picture processor.
 Remain to be completed since tencent cloud doesn't support this function now.
   ![Extra](https://gitee.com/gee1k/oss/raw/master/tutorials/tencent-host-extension.png)

-## 🧰 Achieve region/space-name/domain
+## 🧰 Region/bucket/domain

 **Open [Bucket](https://console.cloud.tencent.com/cos5/bucket) control panel, create and configure bucket**